 OTISS provides a powerful system that allows you to create customised PDF and Excel reports.
 You can create a set of Excel Report Templates to layout your company style, fonts, colours, column widths, border, formatting, etc. Select which survey data fields to include in the tables and add summary tables to provide some key statistics: e.g. condition, species, etc. So rather than post-processing the report, you can do most (if not all) the work beforehand!
 You can then generate and save the Excel report as a PDF document, or copy the Excel charts and data tables into your other report documents.

 This feature is available on all survey modules – TreeSafety, BS5837, Estate Management, etc.

 Excel Report Templates

-Under the Reports-> Excel Reports-> Report templates menu, OTISS provides several Excel templates with example tables for you to customise.
+In the Reports-> Excel templates dialog, OTISS provides several Excel templates with example tables for you to customise.

-- On the “Excel Templates” dialog, click on one of the template links (e.g. xxx_report.xlsx), to download a report template and save it on your computer.
+- On the “Excel Templates” dialog, click on one of the template links (e.g. abc.xlsx), to download a report template and save it on your computer.

 - Use Micosoft Excel to edit the template.